 |Billing method||The first hour (based on the assumption that six instances are running)||The second hour (based on the assumption that five instances are running)||The third hour (based on the assumption that four instances are running)|

-the savings plans can be applied are billed on the pay-as-you-go basis.
+instances) to which the savings plan can be applied on a pay-as-you-go basis.

-the savings plans can be applied are billed on the pay-as-you-go basis.
+instances) to which the savings plan can be applied on a pay-as-you-go basis.

 |The total price is calculated based on the commitment because the number of running